Complete Guide to Raw Material Inventory Management

 This means that you should place an order for more raw materials when your inventory levels fall below 3,000 units.

-It’s important to note that your reorder point will change over time as your lead time, safety stock, and average daily usage changes.
+Keep in mind that your reorder point will change over time as your lead time, safety stock, and average daily usage changes.
 So be sure to recalculate it on a regular basis.

 Stocktaking and Cycle Counting your Raw Materials